 We’ve covered the largest aircraft, smallest aircraft, most produced aircraft, and most affordable aircraft.
 Now it’s time to talk about the fastest plane in the world.
-For today’s post, we’ve rounded up a list of the 10 fastest planes plus details about an 11th whose release is highly anticipated.

 1. General Dynamics F-111 Aardvark

-Top speed: Mach 2.5
+Mach Speed: Mach 2.5

 2. McDonnell Douglas F-15 Eagle

-Due to its continued success, multiple variants of the F-15 were built including single-place and two-place versions plus Japanese and South Korean spinoffs.
+Due to its continued success, multiple variants of the McDonnell Douglas F-15 Eagle were built including single-place and two-place versions plus Japanese and South Korean spinoffs.
 The F-15EX Eagle II is the most recent addition to the F-15 line-up, and this new Air Force fighter can carry almost 30,000 pounds of air-to-ground and air-to-air missiles.

 Add some high-powered air superiority to your keys with a solid pewter F-15 keychain.

-Top speed: Mach 2.5
+Mach speed: Mach 2.5

 3. Mikoyan MiG-31 Foxhound

-The MiG-31 Foxhound Russian interceptor debuted in 1975 as a replacement to the MiG-25 Foxbat.
-The MiG-25 was unable to fly at low altitudes and carried fewer, less powerful weapons while the more maneuverable Foxhound was the first soviet fighter to have look-down and shoot-down capability.
-Although the MiG-35 was un upgrade from the MiG-25, it is interesting to note that the MiG-25 had a higher top-speed.
+The MiG-31 Foxhound Russian interceptor debuted in 1975 as a replacement to the Mikoyan-Gurevich MiG-25 Foxbat.
+The MiG-25 was unable to fly at low altitudes and carried fewer surface to air missiles, while the more maneuverable Foxhound was the first soviet fighter to have look-down and shoot-down capability.

-Top speed: Mach 2.83
+Mach speed: Mach 2.83

 4. North American XB-70 Valkyrie

-The XB-70 supersonic strategic bomber debuted in 1964 as a planned replacement craft for the B-52 Stratofortress.
+The XB-70 Valkyrie supersonic strategic bomber debuted in 1964 as a planned replacement craft for the B-52 Stratofortress.
 The Valkyrie’s six engines generated the high speeds needed to evade Soviet interceptors and escape the blast of the nuclear bombs the Valkyrie was designed to drop.

-Unfortunately, the XB-70 was not optimized to evade the type of surface-to-air missiles that were developed shortly after the Valkyrie’s debut.
 The Valkyrie’s design also suffered from hydraulic leaks, fuel leaks, landing gear issues, and weaknesses in its honeycomb construction.
 The program was ultimately cancelled, and only two Valkyrie aircraft were built.

 There may have been only two full-size XB-70s produced, but you can take home a 1/150 scale XB-70 Valkyrie model aircraft.

-Top speed: Mach 3.02
+Mach speed: Mach 3.02

 5. Bell X-2 Starbuster

 The Bell X-2 Starbuster was an early swept-wing rocket style aircraft whose development started in the mid-1940s.
-It was meant to help the Air Force and the National Advisory Committee for Aeronautics (NACA) research stability, control effectiveness, and the structural effects of aerodynamic heating at high speeds and altitudes.
-A modified Boeing B-50A bomber would carry the X-2 to its launch altitude, where the X-2 would drop away and fly under its own power.
+It was meant to help the United States Air Force and the National Advisory Committee for Aeronautics (NACA) research stability, control effectiveness, and the structural effects of aerodynamic heating at high speeds and altitudes.

-Numerous glide flights were successfully accomplished, and in 1955, the first powered flight took place.
 Unfortunately, the following year, Air Force test pilot, Captain Milburn Apt lost control of the experimental fighter when he unexpectedly initiated a sharp turn following a successful test flight at speeds faster than Mach 3.
 Apt bailed out but did not survive the high-speed landing.
 His death led to the unfortunate demise of the X-2 program.

-Top speed: Mach 3.196
+Mach speed: Mach 3.196

 6. Mikoyan MiG-25 Foxbat